Established in 2006, by John Keffer, we are a non-profit organization dedicated to supporting community development in Northern Cocle.

 Janet Robinson, Vice President

-Janet began working with John in 2008 to help grow the Forum Foundation from ideas to a reality.
-She served in the Peace Corps in Coclé, Panama from 1966-1968 after graduating from Kansas State University.
+Janet began working with John and Forum Foundation in 2008.
+Her mission was to help grow and formalize Forum Foundation efforts in Cocle.
+Working together with Elvia, Omaira and John, they created and launched the first community outreach programs in northern Cocle.
+Like John Janet served in the Peace Corps in Coclé, Panama from 1966-1968 after graduating from Kansas State University.
 Janet holds a masters degree from the University of Arizona and has worked extensively in the fields of education administration and women’s issues.

 Jair Guevara, Executive Director

-Jair is the latest addition to the Forum Foundation team, joining the team in January 2020 as Executive Director.
-Combining his experience in the humanitarian and education sectors, Jair helps guide the Foundation’s strategic planning and implementation.
+Jair joined the team in January 2020 as Executive Director.
+Combining his experience in the humanitarian and education sectors, Jair helps guide the Foundation’s strategic planning and program implementation.
 Inspired by the impactful work the Foundation has accomplished over the years, he is passionate about using his skills and knowledge to contribute to the fulfilment of the Foundation’s mission.

 Forum Foundation was established in 2006 by John Keffer.
 Since its inception, Forum Foundation has had a significant impact through its dedication to educational projects and community development in the central province of Coclé, in the Republic of Panama.

 The idea of the Foundation originated in 1966 when John was a Peace Corps volunteer in Caimito.
-There he developed, in collaboration with Prof. Ruben Dario, then the Minister of Agriculture, Trade and Industry, the first agricultural cooperative owned completely by farmers.
+There he developed, in collaboration with Prof. Ruben Dario Carles, then the Minister of Agriculture, Trade, and Industry, the first agricultural cooperative owned completely by farmers.
 With return trips to the area, John became convinced that the work had helped breathe new life into the community, as well as instilled a spirit of self-confidence and determination to carry out further improvement.

 The Foundation began by working with community leaders in the mountains of Coclé to define the core needs of rural areas and to develop the most practical means of meeting those needs.
 Paramount among these are the expansion and improvement of secondary schools and public health centers in the region.